 In 2015, the Mariners were named finalists for the GSA's Environmental Innovators Awards for leadership in environmental sustainability.

-2011 - Washington State Recycling Association Recycler of the Year
+- 2011 - Washington State Recycling Association Recycler of the Year

-2011 - Seattle Business magazine Green Washington Environmental Leadership Award
+- 2011 - Seattle Business magazine Green Washington Environmental Leadership Award

-2011 - International Association of Venue Managers Venue Excellence Award
+- 2011 - International Association of Venue Managers Venue Excellence Award

-2008 - Washington CEO Magazine Green Washington Awards Special Recognition
+- 2008 - Washington CEO Magazine Green Washington Awards Special Recognition

-Safeco Field Sustainability Fast Facts
+T-Mobile Park Sustainability Fast Facts

 - Mariners were the first MLB team to stage a "carbon neutral" game on Earth Day 2008.
 The environment harming effects of emissions and consumption of natural resources for the 2015 Earth Day game (Vs. Houston Astros) were mitigated through the purchase of carbon offsets, renewable energy credits and water restoration certificates.

-- The Mariners have increased the recycling rate for Safeco Field from 13% in 2006 to 87% in 2015.
+- The Mariners have increased the recycling rate for T-Mobile Park from 13% in 2006 to 84% in 2018.

-- Solar panels now provide over half the electricity used on an annual basis at the Mariners Spring Training complex in Peoria, Arizona.
+- Solar panels provide over half the electricity used on an annual basis at the Mariners Spring Training complex in Peoria, Arizona.